 (5) Public participation or notification.

-(a) For an Ecology-conducted or an Ecology-supervised remedial action, Ecology will:
+(a) For an ecology-conducted or an ecology-supervised remedial action, the department will:

-(i) Provide public notice of a periodic review in accordance with WAC 173-340-600(18); and
+(i) Provide public notice of a draft periodic review report in accordance with WAC 173-340-600(18); and

-(ii) Notify all potentially liable persons known to Ecology of the results of the periodic review.
+(ii) Notify all potentially liable persons known to the department of the results of the periodic review.

-(b) For an independent remedial action, Ecology will provide notice of a periodic review in accordance with WAC 173-340-600(20).
+(b) For an independent remedial action, the department will notify the public of a periodic review report in accordance with WAC 173-340-600(20).

 (6) Determination of whether amendment of the cleanup action plan required.
-When the department determines that substantial changes in the cleanup action are necessary to protect human health and the environment at the site, a revised cleanup action plan shall be prepared.
-The department shall provide opportunities for public review and comment on the draft cleanup action plan in accordance with WAC 173-340-380 and 173-340-600.
+For an ecology-conducted or an ecology-supervised remedial action, when the department determines that substantial changes in the cleanup action are necessary to protect human health and the environment at the site, a revised cleanup action plan shall be prepared.
+The department shall provide or require public notice of the draft cleanup action plan in accordance with WAC 173-340-380 and 173-340-600(14).

 (7) Determination of whether future periodic reviews required.
 In conducting a periodic review under this section, the department shall determine whether additional reviews are necessary, taking into consideration the factors in subsection (4) of this section.
 Sites with institutional controls shall remain subject to periodic reviews as long as the institutional controls are required under this chapter.